NovusOpus/NovusOpus/README.md

 ## Hi there 👋
-My name is Abraham and you can call me NovusOpus, I am a front-end developer and wannabe designer living in San Pedro Sula, Honduras.
+My name is Abraham and you can call me NovusOpus, I am a front-end developer and designer living in San Pedro Sula, Honduras.
 - 🌱 I’m currently learning
 <!--
 **NovusOpus/NovusOpus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.